 1. Rolex GMT-Master II Ref.
 16710

-The reference 16710 is popular because it represents the final generation of aluminum-bezel GMT-Master II models and offers full independent hour-hand functionality.
+The 16710 represents the final generation of aluminum-bezel GMT-Master II models and offers full independent hour-hand functionality.
 Its long production run and interchangeable bezel inserts make it one of the most versatile and approachable GMT references for collectors.

 Key Specs: